atmawarin/ganis-personal-website-hugo/content/articles/sales-essentials-for-directors-a---q-a-guide.md

 ---
-title: "Sales Essentials for Directors A – Q&A Guide"
+title: "Sales Essentials for Directors"
 description: "Dress sharp, price smarter than your competitors, and charm clients like your team paychecks depends on it—because it does."
 date: 2024-11-21
 tags: ["service business"]